Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 What's up, jerks?

 What's happening, Los Angeles?
+How we doing tonight?

 How we doing, balcony?

+Monsters, monsters.
 Balcony monsters in full effect.

 Funny thing about the balcony monsters, never wear pants.
+Just the shirts.

+Pantsless.
 Just putting their asses on those seats.

 Rubbing them around.

-Getting that wilter and butt.
+Getting that Wiltern butt.

 Jason,

+Deadfall.
 Loved it.

-where was this?
+Where was this?

 This is a gem.
+Nicholas cage was

-a revelation in this movie.
+a revelation in this movie

-Like, this is out there and nobody's been like, how have you not done this?
+this was i i didn't even know this like this is out there and nobody's been like how have you not done this i blame you fucks for this

 I also feel like this is a movie where every scene they introduce something new

-Well, now we're in a pool shark movie with Charlie Sheen.
+that tops the craziness of every scene before it.
+Yes, you're like, now we're in a pool shark movie with Charlie Sheen.

 What?